DeltaLima/nanodesk/src/usr/share/nanodesk/firstlogin/welcome.md

 ## installing software

 There is no GUI tool for installing software.
-You have to use `apt` frin the terminal.
+You have to use `apt` from the terminal.

 ## getting root